schneems/schneems/_posts/2017-04-04-double-ruby-rainbow-bug.md

     - ruby
 ---

 What happens when "don't do that" turns into "it worked before"?
 This is exactly the scenario I was faced with recently.
-We had a string of tickets, maybe 4 or so in under two days with the same weird error message.
+We had a string of tickets in under two days with the same weird error message.
 This frequency normally indicates that something changed, but the error was in a weird place, didn't seem to be related to any new code.
 Here's the error people were reporting on Heroku:

 ```sh
 remote: -----> Ruby app detected